awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + Applications performing real\-time processing of big unstructured data \(financial services, Hadoop/Spark clusters\)\.
 + High\-performance computing \(HPC\) and Electronic Design Automation \(EDA\) applications\.

 Bare metal instances, such as `r5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.
-These instances are well suited for the following:
-+ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
-+ Applications that require a non\-virtualized environment for licensing or support

 For more information, see [Amazon EC2 R5 Instances](https://aws.amazon.com/ec2/instance-types/r5)\.